trakt/api-help/README.md

 - **`TRAKT_CLIENT_SECRET`:** The client secret for the Trakt API.
   - Required for the `playground` project.

+### External Contribution - Unleash Your Inner Code Wizard!

+Want to contribute to Trakt ?
+Here's how to set up your development environment:

+1. **Create a Trakt Application:** Navigate to
+   [Trakt Settings](https://trakt.tv/oauth/applications) and create a new application.
+1. Once your Trakt application is created, use the provided Client ID and Client Secret in your development environment.
+1. Make use of the `playground` project to test out your changes by running `playground:dev`.

+**A Word of Caution, Fellow Traveler:**

+Please note that while using public applications is possible, they may have certain API limitations:

+- **Limited "Up Next" Access:** The "Up Next" endpoint might be unavailable or return incomplete data.

+These restrictions are implemented as part of Trakt's API security measures to prevent abuse from automated scrapers and unauthorized access.

+For the best development experience, we recommend using your own application credentials. fall into the wrong hands, would we?

+Now go forth and code with the fury of a thousand suns!
+The future of Trakt Lite awaits your brilliance. ✨

 ## Getting Started

 This is a Deno project, so you need to have Deno installed on your machine